mattpaynedev/spaceman/README.md

 ---

-Spaceman is a console-based Hangman-style game written in Javacript.
+Spaceman is a console-based Hangman-style game written in Javascript.
 The goal is to correctly guess the letters in the Escape Word before you are abducted by the aliens.

 ---